nerdai/arc-finetuning-st/README.md

 The Critique is carried on from a previous cycle onto the next in order to generate an improved and hopefully correct next Prediction.

+To begin, click the `Start` button found in the top-right corner.
+If the prediction is incorrect, you can view the Critique produced by the LLM in the designated text area.
+You can choose to use this Critique or supply your own by overwriting the text and applying the change.
+Once ready to produce the next prediction, hit the `Continue` button.

 ### Saving Solutions For Fine-Tuning